The Most Common Injuries on Oil Rigs in Texas

 Facing an injury while at work on an oil rig can be devastating.
 Many oil rig injuries keep workers from returning to their jobs and force them and their families to pay expensive fees for medical bills and hospital care.
-If you or a loved one was injured in an accident on an oil rig, talk to the Houston oil rig injury attorneys at The Queenan Law Firm today.
+If you or a loved one was injured in an accident on an oil rig, talk to the Dallas oil rig accident attorneys at The Queenan Law Firm today.
 Our attorneys discuss some common oil rig injuries in Texas.

 Most Common Offshore Oil Worker Injuries